 By leveraging the closed-form expressions for the reconstructed distributions such as \eqref{eq:DPS_spectral_reconstructed_distribution}, we further analyze the dynamics of diffusion-based posterior sampling methods from a spectral perspective.
-A key aspect relates to the design choices of the prior–likelihood weighting heuristics.
+A key aspect relates to the design choices of the prior-likelihood weighting heuristics.
 We consider a setting with a prior covariance matrix $\bSigma_0$, characterized by eigenvalues $\left\{\lambda_i \right\}_{i=1}^d$, a fixed linear degradation matrix $\bH$, an observation $\y$, and a diffusion process with $S$ diffusion steps and noise schedule $\bbalpha$.
 Our objective is to bring the estimated probability density induced by such posterior sampling methods as close as possible to the true posterior distribution.
-Accordingly, we seek a set of weights $\bzeta$ that minimizes a discrepancy measure $\mathcal{D}$ between the estimated reconstructed distribution, $p(\mathbf{\hat{x}}_{0,\text{DPS}}^{\mathcal{F}}\! \mid \! \mathbf{y}^{\mathcal{F}};\bzeta, \bbalpha)$, and the true posterior distribution $p(\x_0^{\mathcal{F}}\! \mid \! \y^{\mathcal{F}})$, leading to the following optimization problem. \footnote{While $\bbalpha$ could be treated also as optimized argument, we focus on the current formulation.}
+Accordingly, we seek a set of weights $\bzeta$ that minimizes a discrepancy measure $\mathcal{D}$ between the estimated reconstructed distribution, $p(\mathbf{\hat{x}}_{0,\text{DPS}}^{\mathcal{F}}\! \mid \! \mathbf{y}^{\mathcal{F}};\bzeta, \bbalpha)$, and the true posterior distribution $p(\x_0^{\mathcal{F}}\! \mid \! \y^{\mathcal{F}})$, leading to the following optimization problem.\footnote{While $\bbalpha$ could also be treated as an optimized argument, we focus on the current formulation.}

 Choosing the discrepancy measure $\mathcal{D}$ is a key design choice, as it governs how measurement fidelity is balanced with prior information and ultimately shapes the trade-off between perceptual quality and distortion \cite{blau2018perception}.
-In principle, for a given observation $\y$, one could define various discrepancy measures $\mathcal{D}$ between the corresponding posterior distributions, such as the \emph{Wasserstein-2} \cite{arjovsky2017wasserstein} or \emph{KL divergence} \cite{kullback1951information}.
-However, we adopt a more general formulation based on the \emph{Wasserstein-2} distance, referred to as the \emph{averaged Wasserstein distance} and denoted by:
+In principle, for a given observation $\y$, one could define various discrepancy measures $\mathcal{D}$ between the corresponding posterior distributions, such as the \emph{Wasserstein-2} \cite{arjovsky2017wasserstein} or \emph{KL divergence} \cite{kullback1951information} (see Appendix~\ref{sec:dkl_derivative} for further details).
+In this work, we propose a more general formulation based on the \emph{Wasserstein-2} distance, referred to as the \emph{averaged Wasserstein distance} and denoted by:

 This formulation accommodates two regimes.
-For $K=1$, the optimization is performed for a single realization of $\y$, reducing to the standard \emph{Wasserstein-2} distance.
+For $K=1$, the optimization is performed for a single realization $\y$, reducing to the standard \emph{Wasserstein-2} distance:

-where: $\bA = \bLambda\boldsymbol{\Lambda}_{h^*} (\boldsymbol{\Lambda}_h\bLambda\boldsymbol{\Lambda}_{h^*}\!+\! \sigma_{n}^2 \I)^{-1}.$
+where $\bA = \bLambda\boldsymbol{\Lambda}_{h^*} (\boldsymbol{\Lambda}_h\bLambda\boldsymbol{\Lambda}_{h^*}\!+\! \sigma_{n}^2 \I)^{-1}$.

 Alternatively, when multiple realizations are considered, the weight parameters can be adjusted to capture the expected behavior of the posterior $p(\x_0^{\mathcal{F}}\! \mid \! \y^{\mathcal{F}})$ across $\y^{\mathcal{F}}$, thereby eliminating the need to solve the optimization for each observation.
 In this setting, the optimal solution admits a closed-form expression in terms of the prior characteristics: